 This happens to your brain when you binge-watch

 Finishing one episode after another feels good, doesn’t it?
 This is because of the chemicals being released in your brain.
 While doing an enjoyable activity, your brain produces the chemical dopamine.
 Dopamine gives the feeling of pleasure of reward that sends a message to your brain, “This feels great.
 Keep doing this.”
 So, when you are binge-watching a show, you experience a drug-like high.
 Your brain becomes addicted to an activity that constantly produces dopamine.

 You don’t get proper sleep

 Research published in the Journal of Clinical Sleep Medicine revealed that the more you binge-watch the poorer your sleep quality.
 This also leads to increased fatigue and more insomnia symptoms.
-If you are an avid binge-watcher who doesn’t get good sleep, it is advisable that you reduce arousal before sleep to tackle bedtime problems.
+If you are an avid binge-watcher who doesn’t get good sleep, it is advisable that you reduce waking moments before sleep to tackle bedtime problems.

 You get prone to obesity & heart diseases

 Wondering why you’ve suddenly gained extra pounds?
 The TV marathon sessions are the culprit.
 Experts say that watching TV for extended hours causes you to eat mindlessly.
 This, in turn, leads to an increased risk of obesity.
 Sitting for long hours also increases the risk of heart diseases as our favourite snacks during TV time are usually processed foods.

 Some people like binge-watching alone.
 Studies say that such people start lacking social lives and this leads to increased chances of depression and some mood disorders.
 Lack of socialization also increases the risk of heart diseases.

 You are ruining your sex life